lah7/sims2-4k-ui-patch/README.md

 1. Download the latest `linux-x64` asset from the [Releases] page.
 2. Extract the contents and run `./sims2-4k-ui-patcher`.
-    * You may need to mark it as executable first (e.g. right click -> Properties -> Permissions tab).
+    * You may need to mark it as executable first (usually by right clicking → Properties → Permissions tab).
 3. Find your "EA GAMES" directory, e.g. a wine prefix at `~/.wine/drive_c/Program Files (x86)/EA GAMES`.
 4. Click "Patch"!